-The Bradford Open Space, Sports and Recreation Study and further investigations by the CBMDC Department of Environment and Sport indicate that communities across the City of Bradford, Shipley and lower Baildon sub-area are adequately provided for in terms of the overall quantum of existing green and open spaces.
-However, improving the standard of existing green space is deemed http://www.education.gov.uk/schools/adminandfinance/schoolscapital/a00209336/priority-school-building-programme CBMDC confirmation
+The Bradford Open Space, Sports and Recreation Study30 and further investigations by the CBMDC Department of Environment and Sport indicate that communities across the City of Bradford, Shipley and lower Baildon sub-area are

-&lt;sup>27 Calculation based on CBMDC formula and assumptions on housing type - shown in Appendix B vital to enhancing the quality of place and quality of the residential offer across the sub-area and overcome the negative impacts and lack of coherence brought about due to the legacy of an industrial heritage and a dense urban built environment.
+$^{^{27}}$ Calculation based on CBMDC formula and assumptions on housing type - shown in Appendix B.

+B. 28 Belle Vue Boys, Belle Vue Girls, Carlton Bolling College, Laisterdyke BEC, St Bede's, St Josephs and Thornton Grammar school adequately provided for in terms of the overall quantum of existing green and open spaces.
+However, improving the standard of existing green space is deemed vital to enhancing the quality of place and quality of the residential offer across the sub-area and overcome the negative impacts and lack of coherence brought about due to the legacy of an industrial heritage and a dense urban built environment.